mautic/developer-documentation-new/docs/plugins/integrations/integrations.rst

 ---------

+.. vale off

-Register the ``Integration`` for authentication
+Register the Integration for Authentication
 ###############################################

+.. vale on

 If the Integration requires authentication with the third party service:

-1. :ref:`Register the Integration<Registering the Integration for authentication>` as an Integration that requires configuration options.
+1. :ref:`Register the Integration<Registering the Integration for Authentication>` as an Integration that requires configuration options.
 2. Create a custom Symfony Form type for the required credentials and return it as part of the :ref:`config interface<ConfigFormAuthInterface>`.
 3. Create a custom service that builds and configures the Guzzle client required to authenticate and communicate with the third party service.
 Use an :ref:`existing supported factory or create a new one<Authentication Providers>`.

+.. vale off

-Register the ``Integration`` for configuration
+Register the Integration for configuration
 ##############################################

+.. vale on

 If the Integration has extra configuration settings for features unique to it: